engonzal/ansible_role_package/README.md

 - curl
 ```

-If you have mixed Operating Systems you may need to use the following:
+If you have mixed operating systems you may need to use the following:
 ```
 package_apt:
 - python-dev